-People Who Smell Badly May be More Likely to Commit Murder
+People Who Smell Badly More Likely to Commit Murder?

 On my commute to work each morning along the busy freeways of Southern California, I have the great misfortune of passing through a tiny town with a big amount of livestock.
-To be fair, I haven’t actually seen the cattle, but I have definitely, without a doubt in my mind, smelled them.
-Each day is a tumultuous battle to remember in advance to press the car’s recycled-air button.
+I haven’t actually seen cattle, but I have definitely, without a doubt in my mind, smelled cattle.
+Each day is a tumultuous battle to remember to press the car’s recycled-air button in advance.

-Think back to what you learned in junior-high science class: smell is a chemical sense; in my situation, this means that tiny particles of cow patty are traveling a tremendous distance through the air and landing on my nasal receptors.
-I am vividly reminded of this every day.
-It wasn’t until recently, however, that I became [somewhat] appreciative of this notion.
-As it turns out, having a good sense of smell is linked to lots of positive stuff.
-Put differently, having a poor sense of smell is linked to lots of bad stuff.
+Smell is a chemical sense.
+In my case, this means that tiny particles of cow patty are traveling through the air and landing on my nasal receptors.
+I am vividly reminded of this day in and day out.
+It wasn’t until recently that I became [somewhat] appreciative of this notion, because it turns out that having a good sense of smell is positively correlated with mental health.

-So what role does a sense of smell play in all of this?
-According to experts in the field, smell operates hand in hand with the limbic system.
-The limbic system is one nuts-and-bolts part of the brain that processes emotion—it won’t make you a sandwich, but it will be heavily involved in processing how you feel about that sandwich.
-People with smell identification problems (e.g., an inability to distinguish a rose from a restroom) are more likely to have negative symptoms like those mentioned above, in part, due to a subdued level of emotional processing.
+According to experts in the field, smell operates on a direct highway with the brain’s limbic system, which serves as the nuts-and-bolts for emotional processing.
+The limbic system won’t exactly make you a sandwich, but it will be heavily involved in how you feel about that sandwich.
+Meanwhile, those with smell identification problems (e.g., an inability to detect a rose from a restroom) are at greater risk of negative mental and physical health outcomes.

-Moreover, smell is related to both the mind and body in a complex, bidirectional manner.
-In one study, researchers presented subjects with either pleasant or unpleasant pictures in order to produce a positive or negative emotional state, respectively.
-Afterwards, the ability to smell a neutral odor was lower, on average, among people in the negative-stimuli condition.
-The authors claim, “Inducing a negative emotional state reduces olfactory sensitivity.”
+Smell is linked to the mind and body in a complex, bidirectional manner.
+In one study, researchers presented subjects with pleasant or unpleasant pictures in order to produce a positive or negative emotional state, respectively.
+Afterwards, the ability to smell a neutral odor was lower, on average, among people in the negative-picture condition.
+“Inducing a negative emotional state reduces olfactory sensitivity,” the authors claim.

-Bear in mind, this grossly oversimplifies an intricate process.
-Nevertheless, I’m focusing on the silver lining when it comes to my stinky commute.
-On days when I forget to hit that air-recycling button, I might get upset (those cows seriously smell).
+With this newfound knowledge, I can focus on the silver lining of my stinky commute.
+On days when I forget to hit the recycled air button, I might get upset (those cows impressively smell).
 This emotional state, in turn, may provide me with a much-needed respite.
 The same goes for traffic.
 I hate traffic, but at least the bad mood it puts me in might reduce my sensitivity to foul odor.
-And if it doesn’t, I’ll just stick to the notion that my superior sense of smell might protect me from becoming a psychotic schizophrenic.
+And if it doesn’t, I hope my sense of smell can protect me from becoming psychotic.